By Simon Gould

-We're all built differently and some of us can exercise everyday and cope with it.
-Maybe you're one of them and if you are, you can do the treadmill everyday and lose weight.
-Remember once you're at your desired weight, then you need to start eating the right amount to maintain your weight.
-As long as you enjoy it and it doesn't impact your life, get on a treadmill everyday of you want to, because you'll lose weight if you do.
+We’re all built differently and some of us can exercise every day and cope with it.
+Maybe you’re one of them and if you are, you can do the treadmill every day and lose weight.
+Remember once you’re at your desired weight, then you need to start eating the right amount to maintain your weight.
+As long as you enjoy it and it doesn’t impact your life, get on a treadmill every day if you want to because you’ll lose weight if you do.

 Thinking of buying a treadmill?
 Here’s my favorite, I always recommend it when asked*